BCN3D/BCN3DSigma-Profile-Generator/README.md

     "standbyTemperature": 150,      // [C]     Temperature while not printing "defaultPrintSpeed": 60,        // [mm/s]  Default speed when printing Standard quality with 0.4mm Nozzle and 0.2mm layer height
     "advisedMaxPrintSpeed": "None", // [mm/s]  Maximum speed recommended by filament's manufacturer.
 If "None", maxFlow value is needed
-    "maxFlow": 15,                  // [mm3/s] Maximum flow a default Hotend can print.
+    "maxFlow": 15,                  // [mm3/s] Maximum flow a Standard Hotend can print.
 "None" if unknown "maxFlowForHighFlowHotend": 18, // [mm3/s] Maximum flow a High Flow Hotend can print.
 "None" if unknown "retractionDistance": 4,        // [mm]
     "retractionSpeed": 40,          // [mm/s]
-    "fanPercentage": [50, 100],     // (0-100) Standard and maximum fan speeds
-    "extrusionMultiplier": 1,       //         1.2 extrudes 120% the needed amount of filament
+    "retractionCount": 90,          //         Maximum number of retractions occurring within the retractionDistance "fanPercentage": [50, 100],     // (0-100) Standard and maximum fan speeds "extrusionMultiplier": 1,       //         1.2 extrudes 120% the needed amount of filament
     "purgeLenght": 16               // [mm]    Lenght to purge at Tool Change with 0.4mm Nozzle